 Who is MillionWin24?

-The MillionWin24’s site doesn’t actually say who owns it, but they say the “mediating company” is Sol y Luna Projects SL out of Spain.
-I’m not sure if this is simply a translation issue and they’ve screwed up the English or there was intent to hide the real ownership – what is a mediating company?
+The MillionWin24’s site doesn’t say who owns it, but they say the “mediating company” is Sol y Luna Projects SL out of Spain.
+I’m not sure if this is simply a translation issue and they’ve screwed up the English or there was intent on hiding the real ownership – what is a mediating company?
 I wanted to give them a call, but that wasn’t an option.

 MillionWin24.com and Customer Service

-There are only three ways to ask questions and that is either using an email address, the online form or a snail mail address.
-What’s weird is that it looks like they simply haven’t completed their info as there are the two words “tel” and “fax” but no information.
+There are only three ways to ask questions, and that is either using an email address, the online form or a snail mail address.
+What’s weird is that it looks like they haven’t completed their info as there are the two words “tel” and “fax” but no information.

 The Bottom Line

 We did have a good chuckle over the spelling mistakes which does lend credence that the miscommunications on their site are more translation issues versus the intent to defraud.
 At the same time, why anyone would play on a site that screws up the necessary information and offers only one lottery is beyond me.
 Then there are the fees and delays in getting your winnings.
 The other issue is the use of the term “virtual account” Virtual does mean computer-generated at the same time it also means simulated!

 Only One Lottery

 This site gets a thumbs down.
 It seems to have been around for three years, which makes us wonder how come they can’t get the lingo correct.
 The team will stick to their regular online lottery service providers that they trust.